Pungyeon/clean-go-article/README.md

 }
 ```

-This suffers from the same symptom as described in variable scope.
-Even though that these variables might not actually be re-assigned at any point, this kind of style, will keep the readers on their toes, in all the wrong ways.
-Much like computer memory, our brain has a limited amount to allocate from.
-Having to keep track of which variables could be mutated and whether or not something will mutate these items, will only make it more difficult to get a good overview of what is happening in the code.
-Figuring out the eventually returned value, can be a nightmare.
-Therefore, to makes this easier for our readers, which could potentially be a future version of ourselves, it is good practice to declare variables as close to their usage as possible:
+This suffers from the same symptom as described in our discussion of variable scope.
+Even though these variables might not actually be reassigned at any point, this kind of coding style keeps the readers on their toes, in all the wrong ways.
+Much like computer memory, our brain has a limited capacity.
+Having to keep track of which variables are mutable and whether or not a particular fragment of code will mutate them makes it more difficult to understand what the code is doing.
+Figuring out the eventually returned value can be a nightmare.
+Therefore, to makes this easier for our readers (and our future selves), it's recommended that you declare variables as close to their usage as possible:

 ```go
 func main() {